TatevKaren/data-science-popular-algorithms/README.md

 - Billsus, D. and Pazzani, M. J. (1998).
 Learning collaborative information filters.
 In Proceedings of the Fifteenth International Conference on Machine Learning, pages 46–54.
 Morgan Kaufmann Publishers Inc.
 - Harper, F. M. and Konstan, J. A. (2015).
 The movielens datasets: History and context.
 ACM, 5(4):1–19.

+# Linear Discriminant Analysis (LDA) Algorithm
+File name: LDA.R
+Programming Language: R
+Note: the code contains LDA and robust LDA mannually written functions (checked with the library function's output)

+Linear discriminant analysis (LDA) (don't confuss this with Latent Dirichlit Allocation which is Topic Modelling technique) is a generalization of Fisher's linear discriminant, which is a statistical method to find a linear combination of features that characterizes/separates two or more classes of objects.
+The resulting combination may be used as a linear classifier.
+LDA is closely related to analysis of variance (ANOVA) and regression analysis, which also attempt to express one (dependent) variable as a linear combination of other (independent) variables.
+However, ANOVA uses a continuous dependent variable and categorical independent variables, whereas LDA uses a categorical dependent variable (classes of LDA) and continuous independent variables.
+Logistic regression and Probit regression are more similar to LDA than ANOVA is, as they also explain a categorical (dependent) variable by the values of continuous (independent) variables.
+The key difference between Logistic Regression/Probit regression and LDA is the assumption about the probability distribution about the explanatory (independent) variables.
+In case of LDA , fundamental assumtion is that the independent variables are normally distributed.
+This can be checked by looking at the probability distribution of the variables.

+Linear discriminant analysis is largely used in the field of Computer Science and AI in the Face Recognition to reduce the number of features to a more manageable number before the process of classification.
+Each of the new dimensions generated is a linear combination of pixel values, which form a template.
+LDA is also used in Data Science for customer segementation.
+For instance LDA is used to identify the type of customers which are most likely to buy a particular product in a shopping mall.
+Finally LDA is used in Medicine: In this field, to classify patient's disease state to three categories (mild, moderate, severe) based upon the patient characteristics, symptoms and the type of treatment he is going through.
+This helps the doctors to intensify or reduce the pace of their treatment.

+Publications:

+- Nasar, S., Aldian, A., Nuredin, J., and Abusaeeda, I. (2016).
+Classification depend on linear discriminant analysis using desired outputs.
+1109(10)
+- Zhao, H., Wang, Z., and Nie, F. (2019) A New Formulation of Linear Discriminant Analysis for Robust Dimensionality Reduction.
+31(4):629-640

 # K-Means Algorithm
 File name: K_Means_Clustering.R, K_Means_Algorithm.pdf